hbctraining/main/training_spring2019.md

 ## Advanced Topics: Analysis of high-throughput sequencing (NGS) data

-These are 2 day intensive workshops that instruct participants on how to efficiently manage and analyze data, with a focus on the workflow for a specific type of next-generation sequencing data (i.e RNA-seq, ChIP-seq). *These workshops require participants to have taken one or more of the [Basic Data Skills workshops](#basic-data-skills) as listed in the table below.*
+These are 2-day intensive workshops that instruct participants on how to efficiently manage and analyze data, with a focus on the workflow for a specific type of next-generation sequencing data (i.e RNA-seq, ChIP-seq). *These workshops require participants to have taken one or more of the [Basic Data Skills workshops](#basic-data-skills) as listed in the table below.*

 | Topic | Prerequisites |